benhowell/pgnotifier/README.md

 If no channels given, *ALL* channels will be un-muted.

 > [!NOTE]
-> Channel will remain inactive (i.e. excluded from the listener thread) if it contains no non-muted subscribers.
+> Channel will remain inactive (i.e. excluded from the listener thread) if it *does not* contain any non-muted subscribers.

 ``` python
 from pgnotifier import Notifier